MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-licensing.md

 ### Obtaining Windows installer packages

-For a new installation, most organizations with Volume License agreements download the MIM installation packages from the [Microsoft M365 admin center](https://www.microsoft.com/licensing/servicecenter/default.aspx).
+For a new installation, most organizations with Volume License agreements download the MIM installation packages from the [Microsoft 365 admin center](https://www.microsoft.com/licensing/servicecenter/default.aspx).
 The DVD ISO file contains one folder for each MIM component: `Synchronization Service`, `Service and Portal`, etc. If you are going to install the software on a different computer from which you downloaded it, be sure to copy either the entire ISO file or the folder for the component: do not merely copy just an MSI file out of a folder without the rest of the files and sub-folders.

 If you do not have Volume Licensing and have a subscription for Microsoft Entra ID P1 or P2, you can download the [Microsoft Entra ID P1 or P2 edition of MIM 2016](https://aka.ms/MIMforAADP).
 This edition includes the `Synchronization Service` and `Service and Portal` components of MIM 2016 SP2.
 All the changes from published hotfixes as of March 2021 are included in the installers.
 The MIM Service installer for the Microsoft Entra ID P1 or P2 edition, in order to validate your subscription, requires internet connectivity and will ask you to provide Microsoft Entra credentials with enough permissions to read subscribedSKUs.

 If you do not have Volume Licensing, customers with an appropriate developer subscription can also download MIM 2016 SP2 as an ISO file from [Visual Studio My Benefits Downloads](https://my.visualstudio.com/Downloads?q=Microsoft%20Identity%20Manager%202016%20with%20Service%20Pack%202&pgroup=).
-Search for "Microsoft Identity Manager 2016 with Service pack 2".
+Search for `Microsoft Identity Manager 2016 with Service pack 2`.

 ### Obtaining updates